Thoughtscript/academic_papers/Core Papers/gibbard.md

 Logical relationship that is ultimately determined by S being a conjunction or a biconditional.

 (*claim*) PQS, the Indicative Conditional, is a conjunction or a biconditional in this case.
 Here, the assertion is just P and Q or P iff Q!

 Exploring other examples.
+Need to look deeper into the features and structure of that conditional - biconditionals per: https://projecteuclid.org/download/pdf_1/euclid.ndjfl/1216152549